hernan-erasmo/overlord-rs/crates/vega-rs/README.md

 ## Advanced Features

 ### 1. Historical Analysis
-- Exports health factor traces for analysis
+- Exports health factor traces for analysis, useful if you think it missed a profitable liquidation
 - Maintains audit trail of all calculations
 - Supports replay for debugging liquidation misses